awslabs/aws-lambda-web-adapter/examples/fastapi-response-streaming/README.md

 ## Test the example

-After the deployment completes, open the `FastAPIFunctionUrl` in the output messages.
+After the deployment completes, open the `FastAPIFunctionUrl` shown in the output messages.
 You should see a simple web page.
 Here is a demo.

 ![Demo](imgs/demo.gif)